Anand5991/Data_professional_survey_23/README.md

 # Professional Survey Analysis

-This projoect aims to assist business in extracting meaningful insights from survey responses, facilitating informed decision-making and strategic planning.
+This projo\ect aims to assist business in extracting meaningful insights from survey responses, facilitating informed decision-making and strategic planning.
 With the help of Power BI we have processed, visualized and derived valuable isngights from survey responses, ultimately aiding in informed decision-making.

 # Project Objectives: